aiidateam/aiida-common-workflows/docs/source/index.rst

 How to cite
 ***********

-If you use the workflow of this package, please cite the paper in which the work is presented: [S. P. Huber et al., npj Comput.
+If you use the workflow of this package, please cite the paper in which the work is presented: `S. P. Huber et al., npj Comput.
 Mater.
-7, 136 (2021); doi:10.1038/s41524-021-00594-6](https://doi.org/10.1038/s41524-021-00594-6).
+7, 136 (2021)`_.

+In addition, if you run the common workflows, please also cite the AiiDA engine that manages the simulations and stores the provenance:

+   * Main AiiDA paper: `S. P. Huber et al., Scientific Data 7, 300 (2020)`_

+   * AiiDA engine: `M. Uhrin et al., Comp.
+Mat.
+Sci.
+187 (2021)`_

-In addition, one should cite the quantum engines whose implementations are used; you can check the [README of the project](https://github.com/aiidateam/aiida-common-workflows/blob/master/README.md) for a summary table of references for each quantum engine.
+You should also cite the quantum engines whose implementations are used; you can check the `README of the project`_ for a summary table of references for each quantum engine.

 .. _AiiDA: http://www.aiida.net
 .. _AiiDA identifier: https://aiida-core.readthedocs.io/en/latest/topics/cli.html#topics-cli-identifiers